codeware-sthlm/nx-plugins/packages/nx-payload/README.md

       "plugin": "@cdwr/nx-payload/plugin",
       "options": {
         "buildTargetName": "my-build",
+        "mongodbTargetname": "my-mongodb",
-        "payloadTargetName": "my-payload"
+        "payloadTargetName": "my-payload",
+        "postgresTargetName": "my-postgres",
+        "startTargetName": "my-start",
+        "stopTargetName": "my-stop"
       }
     }
   ]
 }
 ```

+#### Opt out from automatic inferrence <!-- omit in toc -->

-> Plugin configuration is created automatically, but you can opt out by setting `useInferencePlugins = false` in `nx.json`
+Plugin configuration is created automatically, but you can opt out using one of these two options:

+- Set `useInferencePlugins` in `nx.json` to `false`
+- Set environment variable `NX_ADD_PLUGINS` to `false`

+**Note!** Created targets will be limited to `build` and `payload`.

 ## Usage